India men's national volleyball team: Summer Olympics

-India has never qualified for the summer Olympics.
+India has never qualified for the Summer Olympics.

 FIVB World Championship

 India has appeared in the FIVB World Championship only twice.
-They came really close to qualifying in the 2002 qualifiers, missing a place in the World Championship by one spot as they finished third among three best second placed finishers.
+They came really close to qualifying in the 2002 qualifiers, missing a place in the World Championship by one spot as they finished third among three best second-placed finishers.

 Asian Games

 During the initial years, India had an immediate success as they clinched 2 bronze medals and a silver medal in their first 7 Asian Games' campaign.

 Following a bronze medal in 1986 Asian Games, India did not participate in the next two tournaments due to the controversy in the Federation and the death of Jimmy George.
 Since then, India has seen a decline in its performance and hasn't won a medal yet.

-Asian Volleyball Championship
+Asian Championship

 India has appeared in the finals for 18 times out of 21.
 Their highest ever finish being in 2005 when they ended up at the fourth place.